The Travelling Library

 Eventually the Brother decided to turn away from Masonry and gave notice that he would close down the Masonic section of his website.
 He warned that the Travelling Library archive would be deleted, and that any website members wishing to save Masonic materials should download them as soon as possible.

-With the permission of the Brother, the webmaster of the Skirret downloaded the entire Travelling Library and then spent several months considering what to do with it.
+With the permission of the Brother, the webmaster of the Skirret downloaded the entire Travelling Library and then spent several months converting the files to standard HTML format.

-The original plan was to format and categorise all the Travelling Library files and integrate them into the Skirret Library.
+The original plan was to integrate these files into the Skirret Library.
 This plan had to be abandoned for three reasons.

 Working through the Travelling Library, file by file, it became clear that some of the material was almost worthless.
 Some files deal with issues that are now irrelevant.
 Some are little more than illiterate and uninformed personal opinions or appalling Masonic doggerel penned for the newsletters of untraceable lodges.